 What is the role of the Coalition?

-• Identifying the most impactful influencers and true motivations toward gene editing beliefs;
+- Identifying the most impactful influencers and true motivations toward gene editing beliefs;

-• Creating content that is consistent, creative and compelling;
+- Creating content that is consistent, creative and compelling;

-• Listening to and engaging with consumers, online influencers and media;
+- Listening to and engaging with consumers, online influencers and media;

-• And empowering organizations that influence social license to support and advocate.
+- Empowering organizations that influence social license to support and advocate.

 The Coalition’s Leadership and CFI staff are currently working to secure additional Coalition Leaders and Participants to initiate the next phase of stakeholder and consumer engagement.
-Over the years, CFI has found the most successful coalitions are those with Leaders and Participants that reflect the diversity of the food system.
+Over the years, CFI has found the most successful coalitions are those with leaders and participants that reflect the diversity of the food system.